maxlee85/crane/model 2/README.md

 │   |       └──article 10
 ```

-The final table can be used to report on engagement on multiple collections that a piece of content might belong to.
+The purpose of this project was to find for a piece of content, determine what collections that content belongs to to measure engagement across collections.

+# Approach

+Since there are not a fixed number of levels a piece of content can be nested in a collection, use recursion to create the parent child relationships.